Auditing equity is easy, until it’s not.

 As you perform your equity walkthrough ask or perform the following:

-As you perform your walkthroughs, also consider if there are risks of material misstatement due to fraud or error.
+As you perform walkthroughs, also consider if there are risks of material misstatement due to fraud or error.

 The directional risk for equity is that it is overstated (companies desire strong equity positions).
 So, audit for existence.

-The primary risks for equity are:
+Primary risks for equity include:

 As you think about these risks, consider the control deficiencies that allow equity misstatements.